cheretbe/packer-routeros/README.md

 inv build --batch
 ```

-The script needs Python3 installed and uses additional packages.
+The script needs Python 3.9 installed and uses additional packages.
 They can be
 installed using pip (setting up a virtual environment is strongly recommended -
 see `Step 2` [here](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-an-ubuntu-16-04-server)
 for details)